Airbnb in Medellin and what it means in 2019

 The Medellin VIP Solution

 Many people are skeptical about booking through a third party as opposed to Airbnb due to the trust factor and Airbnb is more flexible in terms of refunds.
 Nowadays with listings in residential areas being closed down and short term rentals, there are no guarantees that your rental will be available by the time you fly down for your weekend trip.

-There is nothing worse than getting a last minute phone call saying you won’t be able to stay at the place you paid for.
-Which is why we suggest you contacting a trusted third party company such as Medellin VIP.
+There is nothing worse than getting a last-minute phone call saying you won’t be able to stay at the place you paid for.
+Which is why we suggest you contact a trusted third party company such as Medellin VIP.
 We work with a network of penthouse apartments all over the city and we will ensure you get the best accommodation option for the price.

 The Airbnb problem might be resolved this week, the next, or possibly in the next few months.
 For that reason, we suggest you double-check a listing with us and we will provide you with the best solution to ensure the Airbnb problem in Medellin won’t affect the best trip of your life.